pyscf/pyscf.github.io/source/user/mcscf.rst

   mycas = mcscf.CASSCF(myhf, 6, (5, 3))
   mycas.kernel()

-It happens that the program give a wave-function of correct Sz while the spin multiplicity is wrong (or even a spin-contaminated wavefunction).
-The CASCI/CASSCF class provided the :func:`fix_spin_` method to correct the spin state.
+It may happen that a wave function of correct Sz is achieved while S^2 is wrong.
+This issue may either be caused by convergence onto another spin state, or spin contamination in the CAS wave function.

+Such issues can be circumvented with the :func:`fix_spin_` method of the CASCI/CASSCF class, which is able to correct the spin state by biasing the calculation towards the wanted state.

 .. code-block:: python